-The annual Pharma Forum hosted in Philadelphia was a perfect mix of reaffirming life sciences current affairs, collaborating with fellow industry meeting planners, educating ourselves on vendor updates, participating in community service projects, and networking throughout.
+The annual Pharma Forum hosted in Philadelphia was a perfect mix of discussing life sciences current affairs, collaborating with fellow industry meeting planners, educating ourselves on vendor updates, participating in community service projects, and networking throughout.
 Below are the top takeaways from this year’s Pharma Forum, including topics such as security, strategic meeting management, and more.

-3. Innovations in the Next Generation of Strategic Meeting Management (SMM) Technology – The best approach to a solid SMM program is to include a holistic view that involves sourcing, planning, registration, budgeting, travel costs, HCP reporting, security, etc. Answer the question of how each solution and system work together.
+3. Innovations in the Next Generation of Strategic Meeting Management (SMM) Technology – The best approach to a solid SMM program is to include a holistic view that involves sourcing, planning, registration, budgeting, travel costs, HCP reporting, security, etc. Answer the question of how each solution and system works together.
 Success with SMM is a crawl, walk, run approach.
-Adapt best practices, brand the solution internally and put a big focus on adoption.
+Adapt best practices, brand the solution internally, and put a big focus on adoption.
 The end should be in mind with any SMM program.

 4. Meal Cap Adjustment – Many life sciences companies haven’t reviewed and updated their meal caps in up to 5 years.
 As the food and labor costs for hotels continue to rise based on world and environmental reasons, life sciences companies need to make a strong case for updating meal caps.
-A recommended approach for life sciences companies include 5 steps – 1.
+A recommended approach for life sciences companies include 5 steps: 1.
 Acknowledge that change for life sciences companies will be based on hard data, which drives the company and industry.
 2. Determine actual costs.
 3. Agree upon a “standard” internally.
 4. Choose 4-6 hotels in each top tier city.
 5. Present the case to leadership.

 5. Adult Learning Principles – While planning meetings, it is important to remember adult learning principles and try to incorporate as many as possible.